Download Regimen

 These are averages across trial populations.
 Individual results vary based on dose, adherence, diet, exercise, and genetics.

-The Body Composition Data (Lancet Substudy)
+The Body Composition Data (Phase 2 DEXA Substudy in T2D)

 Put differently: if you lose 60 lbs on retatrutide and 25% is lean mass, you lost 45 lbs of fat and 15 lbs of lean mass.
 If you lose 35 lbs on semaglutide and 25% is lean mass, you lost 26 lbs of fat and 9 lbs of lean mass.
 The retatrutide user lost more lean mass in absolute terms but also lost 19 more pounds of fat.